EffectOrientedProgramming/book/Chapters/04_Initialization.md

 `case` classes are immutable by default and automatically provide commonly-needed functionality.
 You aren't required to use `case` classes to work with the Effect system, but they provide valuable conveniences.

-The companion object `BreadStoreBought` contains a single method called `layer`.
+The companion object `BreadStoreBought` contains a single value called `layer`.
 This produces a special kind of Effect: the `ZLayer`.
 `ZLayer`s are used by the Effect System to automatically inject dependencies.
 An essential difference between `ZLayer` and other dependency injection systems you might have used is that `ZLayer` validates dependencies *at compile time*.